 Siege features a relatively high barrier to entry, but unsure players can jump into the fray cheaply with the Rainbow Six Siege Starter Edition.
 For those who take to Rainbow’s punishing gameplay, you can be assured Ubisoft Montreal’s shooter is here to stay with new seasons and content coming all the time.

-There are countless FPS games that tout their realism, but none come close to the obsessive attention to detail paid by Escape from Tarkov’s dev team when it comes to guns, attachments, and ballistics modelling.
-Not only are there upwards of 60 guns in Escape from Tarkov, but each one can be modded up or stripped down to the point where they’re unrecognisable from their off-the-shelf counterparts.
-You can swap barrels, mounts, scopes, flashlights, foregrips, pistol grips, handguards, muzzle attachments, stocks, charging handles, magazines, receivers, gas blocks, and choose from several different types of round for each ammo type.
+There are countless FPS games that tout their realism, but none come close to the obsessive attention to detail paid by Escape from Tarkov’s dev team when it comes to guns, attachments, and ballistics modeling.
+Not only are there upwards of 60 guns in Escape from Tarkov but each one can be modded up or stripped down to the point where they’re unrecognizable from their off-the-shelf counterparts.
+You can swap barrels, mounts, scopes, flashlights, foregrips, pistol grips, handguards, muzzle attachments, stocks, charging handles, magazines, receivers, gas blocks, and choose from several different types of rounds for each ammo type.
 No two weapons you find in-raid are ever the same.

 This leads to plenty of malfunctions for new players and anyone who, er, doesn’t know much about guns.
 However, after stacks of wasted roubles and an inventory packed full of useless attachments, you’ll soon start figuring out how to fit each attachment before finally forming an emotional bond with your custom build.
 That last part is especially important as in Escape from Tarkov, if you die in a raid and an enemy loots your body, you’ll lose everything you brought in with you, even your treasured assault rifle.

-EfT also stands out from other FPS and multiplayer games on this list as it mixes PvP and PvE so seamlessly.
+Escape from Tarkov stands out from other FPS and multiplayer games on this list as it mixes PvP and PvE so seamlessly.
 Every raid plays out on a massive map with players spawning around the edges and AI enemies spawning in at key points of interest, usually where good loot can be found.
 From the start of the match, you have up to 40 minutes to kill, plunder, and make it to one of the designated extraction points.
 If you die you’ll only get the gear you insured beforehand back, and only if it’s not been looted from your body first.
 So, how do you escape from Tarkov?
-Well, extraction points are always on the opposite side of the map where you spawned in, so making it through a raid without encountering an enemy is virtually unheard of.
+Well, we’ve got a comprehensive Escape from Tarkov tips guide here to give you a helping hand.
+Extraction points are always on the opposite side of the map where you spawned in, so making it through a raid without encountering an enemy is virtually unheard of.

 EA and Respawn built on everything the first game got right and balanced this shooter sequel’s multiplayer so well it became one of the best PC games of 2016.
 There’s nothing quite like Titanfall 2’s juxtaposition of crunchy, industrial mech brawling and nimble pilot combat.
 As you’ll see in our Titanfall 2 campaign review, the solo portion of this FPS also serves as both an excellent intro to the game’s mechanics and a charming, self-contained narrative.